2017 A-Level and GCSE Results

 - Eleanor Lee, also with 4 A*s, goes on to read Architecture

-- Leah Tillmann-Morris has 4 A*s and will be reading PPE at Oxford, Maria Calinescu achived 4 A*s and will read Maths, and Pippa Duckett seals her place at Jesus College to study Physics on the back of 3 A*s and an A
+- Leah Tillmann-Morris has 4 A*s and will be reading PPE at Oxford, Maria Calinescu achived 4 A*s and will read English, and Pippa Duckett seals her place at Jesus College to study Physics on the back of 3 A*s and an A

 - Other 4 A* pupils include Wenchen Gu, Saahil Jayawant, Varna Khaitan, Ivo Leonard and Yinglai Wu